 A uterine rupture occurs when the scar opens completely along its length and through all three layers of the uterus.
 The amniotic sac surrounding the baby ruptures and the baby or placenta can be pushed through the rupture and into the abdominal cavity.

 When a scar ruptures through all of the uterine layers, it is referred to as a complete or catastrophic rupture.
 It’s a rare complication but does have the potential to be very serious for both mother and baby.
 It requires a c-section immediately.

 When a scar only stretches or partially opens, this is referred to as a ‘window’ or uterine dehiscence.
 The existing scar tissue stretches, and the underlying two layers may separate, but the outer layer of the uterus (perimetrium) remains intact.

 This can also be called a silent or incomplete rupture, which is misleading, as the scar has not opened completely, but only thinned or partially separated.
 Scar dehiscence is a common event, and rarely has any risks for mother or baby.

-A uterine rupture cannot be accurately predicted or diagnosed before it actually occurs.
-It can occur suddenly during labor or delivery.
-A few studies have suggested that measuring the thickness of the scar by ultrasound or following closely the pattern of contractions in labor may be useful in anticipating and therefore preventing a scar rupture.
-However, there is not enough information to prove that these methods should be widely adopted.
+A uterine scar rupture cannot be predicted before it happens, only diagnosed as it actually occurs.
+There are studies that suggest measuring the thickness of the scar by ultrasound, or following closely the pattern of contractions in labour may indicate if a rupture is likely to occur.
+But there is not enough information available to indicate if these methods are accurate enough to be widely adopted.

 - Contractions that slow down or become less intense